Zhenger959/MolA/README.md

  * @Author: Jiaxin Zheng
  * @Date: 2024-10-01 19:19:48
  * @LastEditors: Jiaxin Zheng
- * @LastEditTime: 2024-10-01 19:56:53
+ * @LastEditTime: 2024-10-01 21:09:40
  * @Description:
 -->

-# MolA
-Numerous pharmaceutical applications critically depend on the precise recognition of Optical Chemical Structures (OCSR) extracted from 2D image data.
-This study tackles the challenge of sub-optimal OCSR accuracy by shifting the focus from achieving perfect recognition to reducing the manual labor required for verification and correction.
-We introduce a novel set of metrics to quantify the labor cost associated with refining model predictions.
-Among these, the most demanding is the Perfectly-Matched Annotation Accuracy (PMAA), which demands exactitude not only in atom text but also in atom coordinates and bond types.
-A pivotal component of our research is the development and deployment of a comprehensively annotated training dataset consisting of 2,504,937 patent images.
-Complementarily, we prepare an independent test dataset, Annotated-USPTO, encompassing 1,325 unique patent images for unbiased evaluation.
-Our proposed model, MolA, prioritizes the reduction of manual intervention while maintaining robust OCSR performance.
-In comparative analysis, MolA significantly enhances the PMAA metric from 3.85% to 89.74% on the Annotated-USPTO dataset, surpassing the current state-of-the-art OCSR model, MolScribe.
-This study demonstrates that MolA, optimized with a high-quality training dataset, represents a substantial advancement in aligning OCSR technology with practical pharmaceutical applications.
+# MolA: Optimizing Optical Chemical Structure Recognition with Advanced Metrics and a Comprehensively-Annotated Patent Dataset

+This project addresses the limitations of achieving 100% accuracy in Optical Chemical Structure Recognition (OCSR) by focusing on reducing manual labor costs.

+Key Contributions:
+- **New Metrics**: Introduced Perfectly-Matched Annotation Accuracy (PMAA) to evaluate labor costs for verifying and correcting model outputs.
+- **Large-Scale Dataset**: Compiled a comprehensive dataset of 2.5 million annotated patent images, alongside an independent test set, Annotated-USPTO, with 1,325 images.
+- **MolA Model**: Our model significantly improves PMAA from 3.85% to 89.74%, surpassing MolScribe and minimizing manual intervention.

+MolA effectively addresses issues such as atom misclassification and incorrect bond predictions, providing a robust solution for pharmaceutical OCSR applications by reducing operational burdens and enhancing accuracy.

 # Quick Start